kaustubhya/Web-Frontend/git-and-github/git-github1.md

 - GitLab and BitBucket are alternatives of GitHub.

 - `git remote show origin` -> To see the details of the remote repository to which we are connected.

+- `git push -u origin branch_name` -> To push a branch to the remote repository